calimaborges/design-patterns/README.md

 * Macro Commands are a simple extension of Command that allow multiple commands to be invoked.
 Likewise, Macro Commands can easily support undo().
 * In practice, it is not uncommon for "smart" Command objects to implement the request themselves rather than delegating to a receiver.
 * Commands may also be used to implement loggin and transactional systems.

+---

+* When ou need to use and existing class and its interface is not the one you need, use an adapter.
+* When you need to simplify and unify a large interface or complex set of interfaces, use a facade.
+* An adapter changes an interface into one a client expects.
+* A facade decouples a client from a complex subsystem.
+* Implementing an adapter may require little work or a great deal of work depending on the size and complexity of the target interface.
+* Implementing a facade requires that we compose the facade with its subsystem and use delegation to perform the work of the facade.
+* There are two forms of the Adapter Pattern: object and class adapters.
+Class adapters require multiple inheritance.
+* You can implement more than one facade for a subsystem.
+* An adapter wraps an object to change its interface, a decorator wraps an object to add new behaviors and resposabilities, and a facade "wraps" a set of objects to simplify.